What is

 gas and oil, rather than just turning the key and going).
 And so you learn,

-for example, to track the anger back into similar earlier experiences and
+for example, to track the emotional hurt back into similar earlier experiences

 thus you come to understand the components of your current feelings, and